-Learn more about acupuncture for infertility
+Learn more about acupuncture and infertility

-Although it is not exactly clear how stress affects fertility, our DFW fertility specialists know that reducing stress can improve quality of life for men and women as they face the challenges of infertility.
+Although it is not exactly clear how stress affects fertility, our Dallas fertility specialists know that reducing stress can improve quality of life for men and women as they face the challenges of infertility.
 To help combat stress, more women are turning to acupuncture for infertility.

 The basics of acupuncture for infertility